General Plan Information

 Prescription Drug Formulary

-If CareSource denies the drug exception, you have the right to request an independent external review.
-If you feel we have denied the non-formulary drug exception request incorrectly, you or your Authorized Representative may send a written request for an Independent Review.
-We must follow the Independent Reviewer’s decision.
+If CareSource denies the drug exception, you have the right to request an external review.
+If you feel we have denied the non-formulary drug exception request incorrectly, you or your Authorized Representative may send a written request for an External Review.
+We must follow the External Reviewer’s decision.

-An Independent Review may be requested by a member, member’s representative, or prescribing provider by mailing or calling:
+An Independent Review may be requested by you, your representative, or your prescribing provider by mailing or calling:

 MAXIMUS Federal Services

 To request an expedited review for exigent circumstance, select the “Request for Expedited Review” option in the External Review Request Form.

 Health care services you receive from non-network providers are not covered services unless:

 - A non-network provider renders emergency health services to you;

 - You receive emergency or urgent care while you are temporarily outside the service area;